django/django/README.rst

 To get more help:

 * Join the ``#django`` channel on irc.freenode.net.
 Lots of helpful people hang out there.
-Read the archives at https://botbot.me/freenode/django/.
 See https://en.wikipedia.org/wiki/Wikipedia:IRC/Tutorial if you're new to IRC.

 * Join the django-users mailing list, or read the archives, at https://groups.google.com/group/django-users.